If you’re starting to evaluate the dining options for your company, you’re likely considering traditional cafeteria services.

 In contrast, with a full subsidy, your company pays for everything the cafeteria provider needs.
 This is a tough place to be in, as the management company has little incentive to reduce their overhead costs while they continually benefit from kickbacks.

-That’s a lot of money to be spending on food for your employees when there can still be issues at the end of the day… It's one of the main reasons we’re seeing companies switch to more modern and affordable workplace food service models.
+That’s a lot of money to be spending on food for your employees when there can still be issues at the end of the day.
+It's one of the main reasons we’re seeing companies switch to more modern and affordable workplace food service models.

 Despite their convenience, traditional corporate cafeterias still face three major challenges that impact their effectiveness and employee satisfaction.
 This makes them hard to justify in today’s world.

-Not only that, but each chef (no matter how talented) has a specialty.
-Maybe it’s French food, or American cuisine, or they could have trained in Mexico.
 Sure, all chefs have a variety of influences and dishes from other parts of the world, but they can’t drastically change their style from week to week on a limited supply and budget.

 Both of these things mean that employees get the same meals regularly.
 It might not be every week, but even with a cycle of three or four weeks, people can get bored.
 That’s called menu fatigue.

-If you have a company cafeteria, you want your employees to take advantage of it as much as possible.
+When you have a company cafeteria, you want your employees to take advantage of it as much as possible.
 If they’re not using the cafeteria, the economics of the situation quickly get out of hand.

 Beyond the financial aspect of decreasing participation, it makes it hard to justify providing this perk to your employees.
-If they’re not taking advantage of it (and not enjoying it) is it worth the time, effort, and money it takes for you to provide it?
+If they’re not taking advantage of it (and not enjoying it), is it worth the time, effort, and money it takes for you to provide it?

-Okay, so it’s clear that traditional corporate cafeterias have some problems.
+It’s clear that traditional corporate cafeterias have some problems.
 Fortunately, the future of workplace dining is being shaped by companies that recognize the limitations of traditional cafeteria management.

 Rather than locking companies into traditional single-vendor relationships, Fooda offers options that adapt to your organization's needs.
 Our solutions include: